USI Night High School: History of USI-NHS

 In 2004, some qualified 50 students in the first year until their fourth year were granted by FAPE with the ESC program of the government financial assistance to private school students.
-Now, in its 5th year of the program, there is a total of 283 ESC and EVS grantees enjoying the four years assistance of P 5,000.00 each every year.
-5th year Students who were not able to pay their tuition fees were helped by the H.S.
-Batch ’69, their yearly scholarship program.
+Now, in its 5th year of the program, there is a total of 283 ESC and EVS grantees enjoying the four years assistance of P5,000.00 each every year.
+5th year students who were not able to pay their tuition fees were helped by the H.S.
+Batch 1969, their yearly scholarship program.

-The department has acquired instructional materials such as computers, TV set with DVD, radios and karaoke, Science apparatuses, overhead projector and books through the donations from the USI alumni abroad, the Lilia Tan Foundation and the ESC and EVS grantees.
+The department acquired instructional materials such as computers, TV sets with DVD, radios and karaoke, science apparatuses, overhead projector and books through the donations from the USI alumni abroad, the Lilia Tan Foundation and the ESC and EVS grantees.
 The students have sets of textbooks for rent, which are increasing in number every year.
-It is hoped that more donations and financial support be received in the years to come.

 The USI-NHS Seal

 The Night High School Logo is emblazoned in the department's motif, which is the Sky Blue color.
 A Moon, along with the five stars around it symbolizes "Night", implying the department's late class schedules.
 The moon is in its crescent form in the very first quarter of the month, or the start of the lunar month or the New Moon.
 As the New Moon it symbolizes the bright new beginning of a less-privileged individual to elevate her (perhaps also her family's) status.
 As crescent, the moon specifically means "waxing", "increasing", and "to grow", as students of the Night High School are urged to grow mentally, physically, and mostly, spiritually.
 The moon also appears to be embracing the University Seal of Universidad de Sta Isabel, meaning the Night High Student must embrace the Vincentian ideals of the university, for such growths to materialize.
 The moon and the university seal is surrounded by five stars.
 Each star is the five-pointed pentacle, that in Christian symbolism means the five wounds of Christ when He died on the cross.
 As they are Christ's pain sacrifices, the pentacle also symbolizes the pains and sacrifices of a Night High Student who works during the day, and attends classes at night while everybody's at rest as shown by the sleeping expression of the Crescent Moon.
 The five stars symbolizes the five year levels as the Night High School has a five-year Secondary Education Curricula.
 Each star is placed in precisely equal distances around the moon, forming the five sturdy spokes of a wheel, meaning support.
 Like a wheel the Night High School shall roll continuously as long as there are less-privileged women with a dream.